Skip to content

 How to Fix Windows Update Error 8024402F (7 Methods)

-Error 8024402F means Windows can not connect to the update servers.
-Fix your date and time settings, disable proxy or VPN interference, restart Windows Update services, and check your firewall rules.
+Quick Answer Error 8024402F means Windows can't reach the update servers.
+Fix date/time, disable proxy or VPN, restart Update services, and check firewall rules.

 Windows Update error 8024402F stops your PC from downloading security patches and feature updates.
-We tested every fix below on a Windows 10 22H2 machine and a Windows 11 23H2 laptop, and the date/time correction resolved it on the first try for both.
+We tested every fix below on Windows 10 22H2 and Windows 11 23H2, and the date/time correction resolved it on the first try.

 • Error 8024402F means Windows can not reach Microsoft’s update servers, usually due to wrong date/time, proxy interference, or blocked services